tmbattey-2021/Duke_rails_final/README.md

 			Department VARCHAR2
 			Status VARCHAR2

-2. Below are tables containing information about protocol dates from the IRB and Clinical Research Management System (CRMS)  Write a query that selects distinct studies currently approved or closed that provides the following dates – Date Created, IRB Reviewed Date, IRB Approval Date – including number of days between each date.
+2. Below are tables containing information about protocol dates from the IRB and Clinical Research Management System (CRMS).
+Write a query that selects distinct studies currently approved or closed that provides the following dates – Date Created, IRB Reviewed Date, IRB Approval Date – including number of days between each date.
 Also provide the earliest date a subject enrolled on the study.
 Also include PI, CRU, Department

 		TABLE protocols
 		  Protocol_ID VARCHAR2